Rhoban/bam/README.md

 Where the arguments are:

 * `port`: The port where the Dynamixel is connected
-* `offset`: The angular offset to be used for the zero position
 * `mass`: The mass of the object attached to the pendulum
 * `length`: The length of the pendulum
 * `logdir`: The directory where the data will be saved